pbutland/resume/index.md

 ### <img src="images/sensis_logo.jpeg" alt="Sensis (Telstra)" width="40" style="vertical-align:middle; margin-right:8px;"/> Sensis (Telstra) (2010–2012) – Software Developer
 Melbourne, AU
+- Developed and delivered a directory listing adapter allowing customers access to more information pertinent to their listings.
-- Maintained and enhanced directory listing adapters and identity management solutions using J2EE and LDAP, ensuring data accuracy and security.
+- Managed the handover from an external provider of the existing identity management system and led the project to replace it with an in-house solution using J2EE and LDAP, ensuring data accuracy and security.
 - Developed RESTful web services and a self-service platform, empowering customers to manage their own directory listings and reducing support overhead.

 <hr style="height:0; border-top:1px solid #eee;"/>